shawnmckinney/wicket-sample/README.md

 ## 6. Point your web browser to the following location:
 http://localhost:8080/wicket-sample

 Click on the links, buttons.
-Notice there is no security currently enabled for this app.
+There is no security enabled for this app.

-To enable security, follow the instructions under: ENABLE-FORTRESS-README.md
+To enable security, follow the instructions here: ENABLE-FORTRESS-README.md